phillipus85/EDA-Practice/README.md

 The challenge template has four main parts:

-1. [DISClib](./DISClib) Root folder with the official course library.
-For more on its implementation visit the [DISClib Repository][disclib-url].
+1. [OLD](./OLD) Root folder with the old version of the template.
+In here the students can find the old version of code.
-2. [App](./App) Folder with the model-view-controller (MVC) Python scripts.
-In here the students implement their code to complete the challenge.
+2. [App](./App) Folder with the Logic-View (LV) Python scripts.
+In here the students implement their code as see fit.
-3. [Data](./Data) Folder with CSV data files to load into the application.
+3. [Data](./App/Data) Folder with CSV data files to load into the application.
 In here the students add the data files provided by the course staff to complete the challenge.
 4. [Docs](./Docs) Folder with the reports, data table and other documentation.
 In here the students add their project report, data tables and other documentation to complement their code implementation.

 [Back to top](#challenge-template)